whiteclover/Zephyr/README.rst

 ==============

 * create database in mysql:
-* then run the mysql schema.sql script in the project directoy schema:
+* then run the mysql.sql script in the project directoy schema:

 .. code-block:: bash

-    mysql -u yourusername -p yourpassword yourdatabase < schema.sql
+    mysql -u yourusername -p yourpassword yourdatabase < mysql.sql

 if your database has not been created yet, log into your mysql first using: